RyanTamulevicz/googlehehexd/README.md

 All you need to know is here fishy fishy....
 [Installation Link](https://github.com/SNiKerDoDle/googlehehexd/raw/master/dist/googlehehexd.exe)

+USE AT YOUR OWN RISK.
+I AM NOT RESPONSIBLE IF YOU WIND UP BANNED.
+YOU KNOW THE RISK AND BY DOWNLOADING THIS ACCEPT THE RISK.

 ## Description

 To use position your camera like this: